What is angioplasty?

 Angioplasty is a procedure used to increase the flow of blood through a narrowed artery.
-It involves keyhole surgery to place a small balloon at the narrowing in the vessel.
+It involves placing a long thin tube (catheter) into a blood vessel to place a small balloon at the site of the narrowing.
 When the balloon is inflated, the blood vessel should open and allow a healthy flow of blood.

 The procedure is done while doctors use an angiogram, a special kind of x-ray image that shows the arteries live on a screen.